By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Ordinarily the courts will try to enforce the contract between the parties preferring a particular court.
 Such a clause could, however, be invoked for the purpose of the stay of the suit filed in contravention thereof.
 The court had to find out whether taking into consideration the entire facts placed before it the courts mentioned in the bill of lading were the Courts of convenience.
 Applying that principle to the facts of the case before him, it was found that it was more convenient to have the suit tried in Calcutta than in Holland and consequently the court would refuse to exercise the discretion for stay of the suit.

-The Bill of Lading contained a stipulation which said: "All claims and disputes arising under and in connection with this bill of lading shall be Judged in the U. S. S. R. " The court held that there is no stipulation in the bill of lading that the Courts in the U. S. S. R. alone had exclusive jurisdiction to try the suits and the Courts in India were excluded from entertaining such disputes.
+The Bill of Lading contained a stipulation which said: "All claims and disputes arising under and in connection with this bill of lading shall be Judged in the U. S. S. R." The court held that there is no stipulation in the bill of lading that the Courts in the U. S. S. R. alone had exclusive jurisdiction to try the suits and the Courts in India were excluded from entertaining such disputes.

 Also, when more than one forum is available to the contracting parties, they had freedom to choose by agreement, one such forum and such restriction does not come within the ambit of Section 28.
 It is perfectly open to the court to consider the balance of convenience, the interests of justice and like circumstances, when it decides the question of jurisdiction of a Court in the light of a clause in the agreement between the parties choosing one of several courts or forums which were available to them.
-Indeed such a consideration is essential in the interests of international trade and commerce for the better relations between the countries and the people of the world.
+Indeed such a consideration is essential in the interests of international trade and commerce for better relations between countries and people around world.

 Browse our vast selection of original essay samples, each expertly formatted and styled